-&lt;sup>10The first equality in (11) follows from the definition of correlation, the middle inequality uses the fact that $\sigma{\eta}^2$ must be non-negative, and the last equality uses the definition of partial $R^2$ in eq.
+10 The first equality in (11) follows from the definition of correlation, the middle inequality uses the fact that σ{η}^2 must be non-negative, and the last equality uses the definition of partial R^2 in Eq.
 (8).

-&lt;sup>11Since the moment restrictions in the IV model are linear, Proposition 3 in Newey and West (1987) implies that $t{AR}^2$ is also the relevant likelihood ratio statistic.
-The $t_W$ vs $t{AR}$ distinction arises solely by virtue of different variance estimators in the denominator, making tests based on these two statistics first-order equivalent.
+11 Since the moment restrictions in the IV model are linear, Proposition 3 in Newey and West (1987) implies that t{AR}^2 is also the relevant likelihood ratio statistic.
+The t_W vs t{AR} distinction arises solely by virtue of the different variance estimators used in the denominator, making tests based on these two statistics first-order equivalent.
 See Anderson and Rubin (1949) for the AR statistic in over-identified models with a fixed number of instruments and Mikusheva and Sun (2022) for an adaptation to models with many weak instruments.